winningfungus48/games/README.md

 ## 🤝 Contributing

-Feel free to submit issues, feature requests, or pull requests to improve the game!
+Feel free to contribute by:
+- Adding new puzzles
+- Improving the UI/UX
+- Adding new features
+- Reporting bugs

 ---

-**Enjoy playing Numberle!** 🎲
+**Enjoy solving One Clue Crosswords!** 🧩✨